-If your little hunters whizz through the hunt and you need extra activities to keep them entertained, you could even get the kids in the kitchen baking up some Easter buns.
+If your little hunters whizz through the egg hunt and you need extra activities to keep them entertained, you could even get the kids in the kitchen baking up some Easter buns.
 Mmm…sounds good to us!
-We’ve got a great range of Easter craft activities for kids available in our larger stores.
-The range includes paper mask sets, make your own Easter characters, decorations and a make your own bonnet kit.
+We’ve got a great range of Easter craft activities for kids, including paper mask sets and your own Easter bonnet to decorate with embellishments and accessories.

 If your little ones are hopping mad for egg hunts or Easter bonnets, we’d love to hear about it!